-- The school has high expectations for students' behaviour and conduct.
+The school has high expectations for students' behaviour and conduct.
 These expectations are commonly understood and applied consistently and fairly.
 This is reflected in students' positive behaviour and conduct.
 Low-level disruption is not tolerated, and students' behaviour does not disrupt lessons or the day-to-day life of the school.

-Leaders support all staff well in managing student' behaviour.
-Staff make sure that students follow appropriate routines. - Leaders, staff, and students create a positive environment in which bullying is not tolerated.
-If bullying, aggression, discrimination, and derogatory language occur, they are dealt with quickly and effectively and are not allowed to spread. - There is demonstrable improvement in the behaviour and attendance of students who have particular needs.
+Leaders will support all staff well in managing student' behaviour.
+Staff make sure that students follow appropriate routines.

+Leaders, staff, and students create a positive environment in which bullying is not tolerated.
+If bullying, aggression, discrimination, and derogatory language occur, they are dealt with quickly and effectively and are not allowed to spread.
+(See Appendix Nine)

-- Students' attitudes to their education are positive.
-They are committed to their learning, know how to study effectively and do so, are resilient to setbacks and take pride in their achievements. - Students have high attendance.
+We expect that students' attitudes to their education are positive.
+They are committed to their learning, know how to study effectively and do so, are resilient to setbacks and take pride in their achievements.

+We expect that students will have high attendance.
 They come to school on time and are punctual to lessons.
-When this is not the case, the school takes appropriate, swift and effective action. - Suspensions are used appropriately.
-The school reintegrates suspended students on their return and manages their behaviour effectively. - Permanent exclusions are used appropriately as a last resort. - Relationships among students and staff reflect a positive and respectful culture; students are safe, and they feel safe.
+When this is not the case, the school takes appropriate, swift and effective action.